xyjiang970/xyjiang970.github.io/resume/resume.md

 _Project Support Intern_

-• Worked in a small team to improve user interface of internal employee timesheets, increasing efficiency of platform.
+• Worked in a small team to improve user interface of internal employee timesheets, increased efficiency of platform.

-• Assisted with product tests of handheld i-STAT blood analyzers and cartridges, supporting early release of products.
+• Assisted with product tests of handheld i-STAT blood analyzers and cartridges, supported early release of products.

 -----------------------------
 ## [TECHNICAL SKILLS](#technical-skills)